nicoderr/TicketMaster/README.md

 ##### Project Overview: #####
 This projects implements an Online Ticketing System which is a desktop based application.
 This system is developed using Python using Tkinter for GUI and MySQL for the backend database.
 This project illustrates an extensive role-based system consisiting of three distinct roles:
     a.
-Admin: Manages users and events
+Admin: Manages events.
     b.
-Organizer: Can organize events and manage events.
+Organizer: Can organize events.
     c.
 Customer: Can view and book the events.
 The system follows best practices to provide seamless interface with SQL databases for data validation, error handling, and CRUD (Create, Read, Update, and Delete) operations.
 It also demonstrates strong functionality, clear code structure, thorough error management, and role-based access control, all of which aligns with the rubrics.